GeoAnalytic-code/daas-catseaice/readme.md

     Options:
       -h --help     Show this screen.
       --version     Show version.
-      -R            just Report the contents of the database -A            Search for all available icecharts (otherwise just update the database) -e            Calculate exact geometry for all newly discovered charts  (not usually required) -E            Calculate exact geometry for each chart in the database (not usually required)
+      -A            Search for all available icecharts (otherwise just update the database) -e            Calculate exact geometry for all newly discovered charts  (not usually required) -E            Calculate exact geometry for each chart in the database (not usually required)